IQ404/study-notes/README.md

 Hence, `case 1` is better for single thread CPU execution, while `case 2` is better for GPU execution.

 ❓ How about in case where the number of total iterations is much larger than the number of total threads available?

+## Debug

+❗ The version of Taichi that I am currently using (1.6.0) seems to have bugs with the taichi scope `assert` statement working on GPU.

 ## Metaprogramming